 Posted on 7 February 2018

 The regime for providing tax incentives for companies carrying out research and development (R&D) has been part of the UK tax legislation for some years.
 However, many companies who are undertaking R&D are missing out on the tax relief.
-Simon Littlejohns, tax specialist at Friend Partnership, considers why this is the case and provides some useful guidance on what activities can be classed as R&D.
+Friend Partnership consider why this is the case and provide some useful guidance on what activities can be classed as R&D.

 Why are companies missing out on R&D tax relief?

 In our experience at Friend Partnership, we come across many companies carrying out genuine R&D activity but that have not considered claiming R&D tax relief.